This post was most recently updated on April 23rd, 2018

 How we chose Safari Helicopters

 We selected a one hour tour, titled “The Deluxe Waterfall Tour” provided by Safari Helicopters.
-Their online price was the most reasonable in comparison to the many other helicopter tour companies ($189/person) and we were pleased by their perfect safety record.

 The seats were assigned by weight because the helicopter needs to be balanced properly.
 Luckily, I was given a window seat, although I think any of the 6 passenger seats offer a great view out the front or side windows.
 I wanted to be able to snap a few photos and videos during the flight, so that helped to be placed right next to the window.